Ayudha Porattam: Production

 This film was shot in China, Hong Kong, and Thailand.
 The songs were scheduled to be shot in London, France and Germany.
 Ayudha Porattam is about Tamil people from India meeting Sri Lankan Tamils.

 Soundtrack

 The songs were composed by Nandhan Raj, who also collaborated with Akash for Kadhalan Kadhali (2012).
 The first CD from the audio launch was given by Vijay Antony to Prabhu Solomon.
 The trailer was released by P. L. Thenappan and received by Kalaipuli Sekharan.
 Additional music was composed by S.S.
 Athreya with Snehan as the lyricist.

 Reception

 Critical response

 The New Indian Express gave the film a negative review and wrote that "Ayudha Porattam is confused issues, and misguided direction.
 A few more misadventures such as this, rather than resurrecting the hero’s dipping career, will, on the contrary, make it non-existent".
 Sify gave a similar review and stated that " The basic premise of the story is interesting, but the screenplay and characters are half-baked".

 Box office

-The film was a dud at the Chennai box office.
+The film was a failure at the Chennai box office.